 When you take your kids on trips with you, are you worried about their safety?
 Are you concerned they might get lost or injured?
 Every parent does that, and there are some things you can do to minimize the risk to your kids as you travel.
-Here are a few of the best tips for parents traveling with kids.
+Here are a few of the best tips for keeping your kids safe while traveling.

 1. Provide Clear Instructions for Meeting before Every Stop